-stricter emissions standards and zero emissions vehicle mandates.
+On April 22, 2021, the National Highway Traffic Safety Administration (NHTSA) announced it is making the steps needed to withdrawal the SAFE rule which preempts states from establishing stricter emissions standards and zero emissions vehicles mandates.
 A notice of proposed rulemaking was filed, enabling the pubic to comment.

-Bay Area UrbanSim 2.0 and Travel Model 1.5 are responsive to numerous inputs, including demographic, pricing, travel behavior, and highway and transit network assumptions.
-For this conformity analysis, the two models use demographic and highway and transit network assumptions consistent with the Plan Bay Area 2050.
-Highway and transit networks were updated for each analysis year to reflect regionally significant investments in Plan Bay Area 2050 (see Appendix B) and the 2021 Amended TIP (see Appendix A1 and A2).
+Bay Area UrbanSim 2 and Travel Model 1.5 are responsive to numerous inputs, including demographic, pricing, travel behavior, and highway and transit network assumptions.
+For this conformity analysis, the two models use demographic and highway and transit network assumptions consistent with the Plan Bay Area 2050.14 Highway and transit networks were updated for each analysis year to reflect regionally significant investments in Plan Bay Area 2050 (see Appendix A) and the 2021 Amended TIP (see Appendix B).
 Pricing assumptions applied in Travel Model 1.5 include projected fuel and non-fuel auto operating costs, fuel economy, transit fares, parking prices, bridge tolls, congestion pricing, and other managed lane tolls.
 Travel behavior assumptions include trip peaking factors, vehicle occupancy factors, and estimates of interregional commuters.
 Refer to Appendix C for detailed travel modeling assumptions used in this conformity analysis.

 The implementation of the Plan's regionally significant transportation projects into existing regional highway and transit networks result in changes to accessibility.
 The change in accessibility affects short-run induced travel, which is accounted for in Travel Model 1.5 through changes to trip length, travel routes, and trip modes, as well as the generation of new trips.
-The integrated model system also captures long-run induced demand through feedback loops between Travel Model 1.5 and UrbanSim 2.0.
-The land use development forecasts generated by Bay UrbanSim 2.0 are informed by Travel Model 1.5's transportation accessibility measure, which are altered as regionally significant transportation projects and are implemented into the model.
+The integrated model system also captures long-run induced demand through feedback loops between Travel Model 1.5 and UrbanSim 2.
+The land use development forecasts generated by Bay UrbanSim 2 are informed by Travel Model 1.5's transportation accessibility measure, which are altered as regionally significant transportation projects and are implemented into the model.
 Changes in accessibility can affect the land use development pattern and ultimately the estimates of travel data.